Akash1298/javascript_questions/Theory/Async-Await.md

 - async makes a function return a Promise.
 - await makes a function wait for a Promise.

+When a long-running task needs to be performed without blocking the main thread of execution, such as network requests or accessing a database at that time async/await is used.

 ## What’s the difference between Promise and Async/Await ?

 - Async/Await is much cleaner and readable to write as compared to Promises.
 Async/Await looks like Synchronous.